nodesphere/nodesphere/README.md

         }
     }

 The ID of each node can be any unique string.
-In this case we use the SHA-384 of the node's sorted minified JSON.
+In this case we use the hash of the node's sorted minified JSON.
 For example:

     7db403b1

-is the SHA-384 of
+is the hash of

     '{"content":"John Perry Barlow"}'